SNAP Benefits in Tennessee: How to Apply and Qualify

 EBT Deposit Schedule in Tennessee

-In Tennessee, your SNAP benefits are deposited monthly based on the last two digits of your Social Security Number.
-Knowing your date, which falls between the 1st and 20th, helps you plan your grocery budget.
+In Tennessee, your SNAP benefits are deposited monthly on a specific day.
+This date is determined by the last two digits of your Social Security Number, making it easy to anticipate your funds.

 You can find your specific payment date in our Tennessee deposit schedule.